specpose/goopax-template-android/README.md

 To avoid Python scripting, this simple deployment test is based off the android-project subdirectory of [SDL3](https://github.com/libsdl-org/SDL).

 It is for SDL release 3.3.0 and all of the files have to be updated from that repository with every new release version.
-The corresponding libSDL3.so version number can be found here.
+The corresponding libSDL3.so version number can be found here: `app/src/main/java/org/libsdl/app/SDLActivity.java`.
-`app/src/main/java/org/libsdl/app/SDLActivity.java`.

 Install Goopax Android to the parent directory.
 Shared object files with any filename ending other than .so are ignored by gradle.